-When looking at trampoline anchors, there is no true guide for which is best.
+When looking at trampoline tie downs, there is no true guide for which is best.
 If the wind gets high enough, there remains a possibility that even the best anchors and stakes will fail.
 However, you decrease the chance of problems by either purchasing anchors that twist down into the soil several inches or by digging a hole and pouring cement into it before placing the trampoline stakes into the ground.

 How to Anchor a Trampoline